MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

   - FPR160
 ---

-# Send a survey by using Microsoft Flow
+# Send a survey by using Power Automate

 After creating a survey, you can send it to respondents based on a business trigger&#8212;resolution of a case or fulfillment of an order, for example.
-You can either select a built-in template or create a flow from scratch by using Microsoft Flow.
+You can either select a built-in template or create a flow from scratch by using Power Automate.
 The following flow templates are available out of the box in Forms Pro:

 - **Send a survey when a case is resolved in Dynamics 365**: This template sends a survey when a case is resolved in Dynamics 365.
 - **Send a survey when a lead is qualified in Dynamics 365**: This template sends a survey when a lead is qualified in Dynamics 365.
 - **Send a survey when an order is fulfilled in Dynamics 365**: This template sends a survey when an order is fulfilled in Dynamics 365.
-- **Send a survey when a button is clicked in PowerApps**: This template sends a survey to the specified list of recipients when a button is clicked in PowerApps.
+- **Send a survey when a button is clicked in Power Apps**: This template sends a survey to the specified list of recipients when a button is clicked in Power Apps.
 - **Send a survey when a case is closed in Salesforce**: This template sends a survey when a case is closed in Salesforce.

-To send a survey by using Microsoft Flow:
+To send a survey by using Power Automate:

 1. Open the survey you want to send, and select **Send** from the toolbar at the top of the page.